Clean Eating Gluten Free Coconut Pancakes Recipe

 Thankfully, a reader took pity upon me after reading about my not-so-successful attempts and sent me a recipe for coconut flour pancakes.
 It was simple to clean up, and easy to make adjustments for my own dietary requirements at the moment.

-YOU MIGHT ALSO ENJOY:
+YOU MIGHT ALSO ENJOY THESE CLEAN EATING RECIPES:

 Clean Eating Gluten Free Coconut Pancakes

-- 1/2 cup coconut flour
+- ½ cup coconut flour

-- 1 teaspoon baking powder
+- 1 tsp. baking powder

 - 6 large eggs

-- 1/4 cup coconut oil
+- ¼ cup coconut oil

 - 1 cup light coconut milk

-- Extra oil for cooking
+- oil for cooking

 - In a mixing bowl, blend together all ingredients using an electric mixer.